eisko/snRNAseq/snRNAseq_outline.md

 Comparative transcriptomics papers
 - [Tosches et al. 2018](https://doi.org/10.1126/science.aar4237) - Great paper using snRNAseq to explore the evolution of cortical cell types
 - [Colquitt et al. 2021](https://doi.org/10.1126/science.abd9704) - Compares across bird and mice to confirm that bird pallium is in fact convergent, *not* homologous, to mammalian cortex, despite the similar function!
+- [Kebschull et al. 2020](https://doi.org/10.1126/science.abd5059) - A great example of using transcriptomics and projections to infer evolutionary relationships between species
 - [Gillis lab](https://scholar.google.com/citations?user=N7GhB1IAAAAJ&hl=en) - Honestly there's so many papers you could read from his lab, put the link to his google scholar, you can browse and decide what looks most interesting/relevant
-- BICCN - Consortium paper that compares cortical sequencing across primates (?)
+- [BICCN](https://www.nature.com/collections/fgihbeccbd) - Consortium, including Allen institute, that maintains and analyzes transcriptome cortical data from multiple species; you can find some comparative species papers here

 Allen papers
 - Note: Allen papers tend to be *very* dense.
 I mostly use them as references and don't get too caught up on the details of the results.
-- MAP my cell - describes and uses
+- [MapMyCells paper](https://www.biorxiv.org/content/10.64898/2026.03.06.710160v1) - paper for Allen's MapMyCells program
-- motor cortex paper - uses various technologies to characterize the forelimb motor cortex, can be a good baseline for what we expect the cell types to be in our sample
+- [motor cortex paper](https://www.nature.com/collections/fgihbeccbd) - uses various technologies to characterize the forelimb motor cortex, can be a good baseline for what we expect the cell types to be in our sample
+- [cell taxonomy](https://brain-map.org/our-research/cell-types-taxonomies) - Homepage for Allen cell type taxonomy - I would say this is the standard for the field currently and the taxonomy we would want to apply to our own dataset

 Reviews
-- Harris and Shepherd, 2015 - Old but outlines cortical cell types clearly
+- [Harris and Shepherd, 2015](https://doi.org/10.1038/nn.3917) - Old but outlines cortical cell types clearly
-- Tosches, 2017 - Outlines how circuits can be modified to result in new function
+- [Tosches, 2017](https://doi.org/10.1016/j.ydbio.2017.06.016) - Outlines how circuits can be modified to result in new function
-- xxx - Interesting review that outlines long-range cortical projections and application to neural networks
+- [Granier et al. 20205](https://doi.org/10.48550/arXiv.2504.03031) - Interesting review that outlines long-range cortical projections and application to neural networks
+- [Arendt et al. 2016](https://doi.org/10.1038/nrg.2016.127) - Classic paper proposing mechanism for cell type evolution
+- [Kast and Levitt, 2019](https://doi.org/10.1016/j.pneurobio.2019.01.003) - Not super relevant to this project, but I think this is just a great review...

 Bioinformatics
-- Textbook outlining core bioinformatics concepts
+- [Applied Bioinformatics](https://readiab.org/introduction.html) - Textbook outlining core bioinformatics concepts